Inspiration

 Trains

-Due to the mountainous Himalayan terrain and the country's low-impact approach to tourism, Bhutan doesn't have any train services.
-The nearest railway station is in Hasimara, West Bengal, about 17 km from the Bhutan border at Phuentsholing.
-From there, you can enter Bhutan by road.
+There are none.
+Bhutan's mountainous terrain and low-impact tourism approach mean no rail network exists.
+The nearest station is Hasimara in West Bengal, about 17km from the border crossing at Phuentsholing.
+From there, you enter Bhutan by road.

 • Bhutan Currency